TechopsTTU/ttu_open_report/INSTRUCTIONS.md

 ## Mock Data & Sample Usage
 - Sample CSVs are in `cache/raw/` for UI testing and development.
-- The Access database file is `Opnordrp-vlad-copy.accdb` (for local extraction).
+- The Access database file is `Openordrp-vlad-copy.accdb` (for local extraction).
 - Schema is defined in `schema.json` and matches sample data.

 ## Real DB Connection